bhadresh74/Markable/README.md

 Time Complexity: Less than 1 sec per image
 Accuracy: ~95%

+Steps:
+1.Load the image and read it as a grayscale
+2.Downsample the image by 60%
+3.Threshold the image
+4.Consider forground pixels as human
+5.Label the image and find regionprops
+6.Draw bounding box around the interested regionprops

 ##### 2. Spring Framework
 To deploy this service, run client.java